35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 NHG want to make 14.55% (GDV), around £37.65m, on the updated plans for Phase 2B, but say they are only going to make 5.22%, around £13.5m, leaving them with a 'viability deficit' of around £24.16m.
 This is still a profit though, of £13.5m.

-NHG are also benefitting from an increase to their affordable housing grant, which has arisen by £13.72m, but with a relatively small increase in affordable housing, of seventeen 17 units (10 social rent, 7 shared ownership).
+NHG are also benefitting from an increase to their affordable housing grant, which has risen by £13.72m, but with only a small increase in affordable housing, of seventeen 17 units (10 social rent, 7 shared ownership).
 NHG are also getting the land for free.

 This does not look like a bad deal for NHG.
-Beyond
+A question also naturally arises as to what eactly the Mayor's affordable housing grant is being spent on, when the rate of grant per unit rises so steeply (by over 40%), while a comparison of the original and updated viability assessments show that total build costs for the scheme have risen by much less -16%.
+It's hard not to suspect that the increase has a much to do with maintaining 'viability' as it does with securing more affordable housing.

 [^1] NHG say that the changes are *'to ensure the scheme viably delivers the required affordable homes' -* Planning Statement Addendum, Oct 2024, 3.9, 22/AP/226 - find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>3.9